 5. Item - the smallest indivisible unit of archival records

-Central Preservation Library (CPL)
+Central Preservation Library for Government Publications (CPL)

 What kinds of publications are collected by CPL?